SirawitPai/SirawitPai/README.md

 ## 😈  Quotes  👿
 > "We don't need to know everything.
-Knowing as much as you need to know is enough."
+Knowing as much as you need to know is enough." <br>

 > "Everything is created with our two hands, and it can also be destroyed with our two hands."